Jpereza24/ProjectMongo/README.md

 The final step was to display the location of the top 3 companies according to the previous ranking and as the three companies where in the same neighbourhood I have selected the first one to put the offices in the plant above of their offices.

-The solution can be seen in the image "solution.html"
+The solution can be seen in the image "solution.png" in the output folder.